Root Beer Ribs

 Cook 10 to 15 minutes or until crusty in some spots.
 Flip, brush with the root beer rib sauce again, and cook 10 more minutes or until the other side if lightly charred as well.

-Don’t have a grill?
-Pop the ribs under a high broiler for a few minutes, watching them very carefully.
+To broil them, just before ribs hit the 2 hour mark in the oven, preheat your broiler to high.
+Pop the ribs under the broiler for a few minutes, watching them very carefully.
 Move them around as they broil so they evenly char a little bit.
-I’ve done this with Dr. Pepper ribs several times, and it works great!

-Serve the ribs hot with the sides for ribs that you like best.
-Some of my very favorites are:
+Serve the ribs hot with the Sides For Ribs that you like best.
+Some of our very favorites are:

 If you have leftovers, transfer them to a storage container and place them in the fridge uncovered for a few hours until they are fully chilled, then cover them with the lid and keep in the refrigerator up to 3 days.
 Reheat in the oven or on a grill until warmed through.